Athens (village), New York: History

 The land was purchased from the native Mohican people in 1665.
 The area was once called "Loonenburgh" (alternately, "Lunenburgh").
 In the late 18th century, a planned community called "Esperanza" was envisioned by French émigrés north of the current village, but financial troubles doomed the project.
 The village of Athens began developing at the turn of the 19th century and was incorporated in 1805.

 In the late 1830s, Athens had a horse-powered ferry, or "team boat" built for crossing the Hudson.
 "This was a single hull vessel of the treadmill type requiring six horses for power.
 The treadmills, on either side, were each trod by three horses always facing in the same direction.
 To reverse the paddlewheels it was only necessary to stop the horses a minute, and withdraw a drop pin that would reverse the gearing."

-The 1935 completion of the Rip Van Winkle Bridge several miles to the south put an end to the local ferry service across the Hudson, until the summer of 2012 when weekend ferry service resumed.
-However, the ferry is portrayed in the 2005 film War of the Worlds, when Martian tripods attack the town, the ferry, and refugees from New York City attempting to flee across the Hudson.
+The 1935 completion of the Rip Van Winkle Bridge several miles to the south put an end to ferry service across the Hudson, until the summer of 2012 when weekend service resumed.
+It is anachronistically portrayed in the 2005 film, War of the Worlds, when Martian tripods attack New York City refugees using it to flee across the river.

 Geography

-Athens is located along the eastern edge of Greene County, in the eastern part of the town of the town of Athens, at 42°16′1″N 73°48′44″W (42.267151, −73.812487).
+Athens is located along the eastern edge of Greene County, in the eastern part of the town of Athens, at 42°16′1″N 73°48′44″W (42.267151, −73.812487).
 The village is situated on the west bank of the Hudson River, and the village limits extend to the center of the river, which in this location is the eastern of two channels.
 The village contains the portion of Murderers Creek that joins the Hudson River to Sleepy Hollow Lake.
 Middle Ground Flats, an uninhabited island in the Hudson, is within the village limits.
 The village is bordered to the east across the Hudson River by Columbia County and the city of Hudson.

 New York State Route 385 passes through the village as Washington Street, running roughly parallel to the river.
 The state highway leads north (upriver) 6 mi to Coxsackie and southwest (downriver) 5 mi to Catskill.

 According to the United States Census Bureau, the village has a total area of 11.9 sqkm, of which 8.9 sqkm is land and 3.1 sqkm, or 25.73%, is water.